Participating in Research

 Becoming a Study Participant

-If you are interested in participating in a clinical trial or scientific study, make sure you can answer the following questions:
+Before you participate in a clinical trial or scientific study, make sure you can answer the following questions:

 - What’s the trial/study about?